plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 Example: SimpleOwnership Predicate
 **********************************

 We're going to look at the whole process for generating a valid transaction to interact with some coins locked by the `SimpleOwnership`_ predicate.
-This example will explain how a client can use the `Predicate ABI`_ to generate all of the values necessary to generate a valid state-changing transaction that assigns the coins a new owner.
+This example will explain how a client can use the `Predicate API`_ to generate all of the values necessary to generate a valid state-changing transaction that assigns the coins a new owner.
 Then we'll look at the process of encoding the transaction before it's sent to the operator.

 First, let's pick some arbitary values for ``predicateAddress``, ``block``, ``start``, and ``end``.
 Users will know these values in advance, so we don't really need to explain the process of getting them in the first place.
 Let's say that the ``predicateAddress`` of the SimpleOwnership predicate is ``0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c`` and we want to send the range ``(0, 100)`` in plasma block ``123``.

 Now we just need to figure out our values for ``methodId``, ``parameters``, and ``witness``.
-We're going to use the `Predicate ABI`_ for SimpleOwnership in order to generate these values.
-Users can get this ABI from a variety of places, but it's likely that most wallet software will come with a hard-coded ABI.
-Once we have the ABI, we know that ``send`` looks like this:
+We're going to use the `Predicate API`_ for SimpleOwnership in order to generate these values.
+Users can get this API from a variety of places, but it's likely that most wallet software will come with a hard-coded API.
+Once we have the API, we know that ``send`` looks like this:

 .. code-block:: json